joelleoqiyi/VC_Extension/README.md

             * if speaker check for input type or something: (either extra transcript or just a normal request?)
             * if participant check for normal request
                 * then check for speaker if speaker is using PRO, if yes then send the un-answerable question to the speaker through socket.io (double connection power UWU)

+Alternatives way forward:
+1) Do the AI processing on the server
+2) Do the AI processing on the client
 ---

 ## Directory: